Dieudonné (comedian): 2015

 On 10 January 2015, following the Charlie Hebdo shooting, the Porte de Vincennes siege of a kosher supermarket, and the 1,500,000-strong "march against hatred" in Paris, Dieudonné wrote on Facebook "As far as I am concerned, I feel I am Charlie Coulibaly."
 In this way he mixed the popular slogan "Je suis Charlie", used to support the journalists killed at the Charlie Hebdo magazine, with a reference to Amedy Coulibaly who was responsible for the hostage-taking at the kosher supermarket which included the killing of four Jews.

 Likening his treatment to that of "Public Enemy No. 1," on 11 January Dieudonné complained about it in an open letter to the Minister of the Interior, Bernard Cazeneuve.

 On 13 January, Dieudonné was arrested in Paris, accused of publicly supporting terrorism, based on his earlier Facebook comments where he appeared to support the kosher supermarket gunman Amedy Coulibaly.

 2016

 According to the Canadian Broadcasting Corporation's report by Benjamin Shingler dated 11 May 2016, Dieudonné M'bala M'bala was refused entry at the Montréal–Pierre Elliott Trudeau International Airport by Canada Border Services Agency on the grounds of prior criminal convictions and forced to return home.
 He had been scheduled to perform ten shows in Montreal starting Wednesday night, 11 May 2016.

 2020

 In 2020, Dieudonné was banned from YouTube, Facebook, Instagram and TikTok.

-2022

-One of his songs, a Nightcore version of Petit Poney, went viral on social media, released by 88century.

 2024

-Dieudonné was an independent candidate of the extreme right in Guadeloupe's 1st constituency in the 2024 French legislative election.
+Dieudonné was an independent candidate in Guadeloupe's 1st constituency in the 2024 French legislative election.
+He won 241 votes (1.03%), placing eighth in a field of 11 candidates, and did not advance to the second round.